France-Travail/gabarit/docs/index.md

 Gabarit contains the following frameworks :

 ### [**NLP**](/frameworks/NLP)
-*to tackle classification use cases on textual data*
+*To tackle classification use cases on textual data*

   -	Relies on the Words'n fun module for the preprocessing requirements
   - Supports :